-“Coastal Commission exclusion areas” means the boundaries of the areas where a category of development, or a category of development within a specifically defined geographic area, is excluded from the coastal development permit requirements pursuant to Public Resources Code Section 30610, which shall be established by the terms and conditions applied to each categorical exclusion order by the Coastal Commission.
+“Coastal Commission exclusion areas” means the boundaries of the areas where a category of development, or a category of development within a specifically defined geographic area, is excluded from the coastal development permit requirements pursuant to Cal.
+Pub.
+Resources Code Section 30610, which shall be established by the terms and conditions applied to each categorical exclusion order by the Coastal Commission.

-“Coastal Commission permit jurisdiction” means the boundaries of tidelands, submerged lands, and public trust lands described in Section 30519(b) of the Public Resources Code where the Coastal Commission retains permit jurisdiction.
+“Coastal Commission permit jurisdiction” means the boundaries of tidelands, submerged lands, and public trust lands described in Section 30519(b) of the Cal.
+Pub.
+Resources Code where the Coastal Commission retains permit jurisdiction.

-“Coastal-dependent development or use” means any development or use which requires a site on, or adjacent to, the sea to be able to function at all (from California Public Resources Code Section 30101).
+“Coastal-dependent development or use” means any development or use which requires a site on, or adjacent to, the sea to be able to function at all (from Cal.
+Pub.
+Resources Code Section 30101).

-“Coastal development permit (CDP)” means a permit for any development within the coastal zone that is required pursuant to subdivision (a) of Public Resources Code Section 30600.
+“Coastal development permit (CDP)” means a permit for any development within the coastal zone that is required pursuant to subdivision (a) of Cal.
+Pub.
+Resources Code Section 30600.

-“Coastal-related development or use” means any development or use that is dependent on a coastal-dependent development or use (from California Public Resources Code Section 30101.3).
+“Coastal-related development or use” means any development or use that is dependent on a coastal-dependent development or use (from Cal.
+Pub.
+Resources Code Section 30101.3).

-“Coastal zone” means the geographic zone adjacent to the shoreline, the land and water area boundaries of which are determined by the California Coastal Act of 1976, as amended (Public Resources Code Section 30000 et seq.).
+“Coastal zone” means the geographic zone adjacent to the shoreline, the land and water area boundaries of which are determined by the California Coastal Act of 1976, as amended (Cal.
+Pub.
+Resources Code Section 30000 et seq.).

 “Condominium” means a form of property ownership providing for individual ownership of space in a structure together with an individual interest in the land or other parts of the structure in common with other owners.
-Includes a condominium project, community apartment project, or stock cooperative, as defined in California Civil Code Section 1351.
+Includes a condominium project, community apartment project, or stock cooperative, as defined in Cal.
+Civ.
+Code Section 1351.

-“Density bonus” means, as defined by Government Code Section 65915 et seq., an increase over the maximum density otherwise allowed by the applicable zoning district that is granted to the owner/developer of a housing project who agrees to construct a prescribed percentage of dwelling units that are affordable to very low- and low-income households.
+“Density bonus” means, as defined by Cal.
+Gov. Code Section 65915 et seq., an increase over the maximum density otherwise allowed by the applicable zoning district that is granted to the owner/developer of a housing project who agrees to construct a prescribed percentage of dwelling units that are affordable to very low- and low-income households.
 See “Very low-income household” and “Low-income household.”

-“Development” means on land, in or under water, the placement or erection of solid material or a structure; discharge or disposal of dredged material or of gaseous, liquid, solid, or thermal waste; grading, removing, dredging, mining, or extraction of materials; change in the density or intensity of use of land, including, but not limited to, subdivision in compliance with the Subdivision Map Act (commencing with Government Code Section 66410), and another division of land, including lot splits, except where the land division is brought about in connection with the purchase of the land by a public agency for public recreational use; change in the intensity of use of water, or of access thereto; construction, reconstruction, demolition, or alteration of the size of a structure, including a facility of a private, public, or municipal utility; and the removal or harvesting of major vegetation other than for agricultural purposes and kelp harvesting.
+“Development” means on land, in or under water, the placement or erection of solid material or a structure; discharge or disposal of dredged material or of gaseous, liquid, solid, or thermal waste; grading, removing, dredging, mining, or extraction of materials; change in the density or intensity of use of land, including, but not limited to, subdivision in compliance with the Subdivision Map Act (commencing with Cal.
+Gov. Code Section 66410), and another division of land, including lot splits, except where the land division is brought about in connection with the purchase of the land by a public agency for public recreational use; change in the intensity of use of water, or of access thereto; construction, reconstruction, demolition, or alteration of the size of a structure, including a facility of a private, public, or municipal utility; and the removal or harvesting of major vegetation other than for agricultural purposes and kelp harvesting.

 “Dwelling unit, accessory (land use)” means a dwelling unit accessory to and attached to, detached from, or contained within the principal dwelling unit on a site zoned for residential use.
 An accessory dwelling unit also includes the following:

-1. An efficiency unit, as defined in Section 17958.1 of the California Health and Safety Code, or any successor statute.
+1. An efficiency unit, as defined in Cal.
+Health & Saf.
+Code Section 17958.1.

-2. A manufactured home, as defined in Section 18007 of the California Health and Safety Code, or any successor statute.
+2. A manufactured home, as defined in Cal.
+Health & Saf.
+Code Section 18007.

-“Emergency” means any sudden, unexpected occurrence demanding immediate action to prevent or mitigate loss of or damage to life, health, property or essential public services as used in Public Resources Code Section 30624.
+“Emergency” means any sudden, unexpected occurrence demanding immediate action to prevent or mitigate loss of or damage to life, health, property or essential public services as used in Cal.
+Pub.
+Resources Code Section 30624.